dblock/code.dblock.org/_posts/2012/2012-11-27-taxcloud-soap-service-integration-in-ruby.markdown

 We will now raise a good-looking exception on SOAP failures, but we still must protect ourselves from unexpected data or successful SOAP requests that return API errors.
 That possibility is the thing I detest most about SOAP (vs. REST) – it makes programming a client unnecessarily complicated.
 The TaxCloud service returns a SOAP body with different values in _key_response/key_result/response_type_, where the key will be the name of the method invoked (eg. _ping_response_).
 A bit of meta-programming can make a [base class](https://github.com/txcrb/tax_cloud/blob/master/lib/tax_cloud/responses/base.rb), which can parse a response and match an XML path, raising errors where appropriate.
 It can be subclassed into a [generic response type](https://github.com/txcrb/tax_cloud/blob/master/lib/tax_cloud/responses/generic.rb) and, finally, into specific declarative implementations such as [ping](https://github.com/txcrb/tax_cloud/blob/master/lib/tax_cloud/responses/ping.rb) or [authorized](https://github.com/txcrb/tax_cloud/blob/master/lib/tax_cloud/responses/authorized.rb).

 Most services have a common response pattern, generalizing it yields a very productive framework where adding support for new calls requires very little to no code.
-And you must never, ever expose to the user that you’re making SOAP requests and return any kind of raw SOAP object.
+And you must never, ever expose to the user that you're making SOAP requests and return any kind of raw SOAP object.
 Return domain-specific classes with attributes on success and raise exceptions otherwise.

 #### Testing SOAP Requests

 The tax_cloud gem uses [VCR](https://github.com/myronmarston/vcr) to test SOAP requests.
-It’s surprisingly easy: use a cassette (a YAML file), which records it the first time you make a request.
+It's surprisingly easy: use a cassette (a YAML file), which records it the first time you make a request.
 Second time around the file contents are used and no HTTP requests are made.
 You can filter out sensitive keys in the configuration.

 {% highlight ruby %}
 require 'vcr'